-It's important to remember that as they become more independent teenagers are exposed to more risks.
+Remember that as they become more independent teenagers are exposed to more risks.
 Like alcohol or pressure from peers to act in ways that seem out of character.
-These risks can make them more vulnerable to other risks - exploitation or violence, for example.
+These risks can make them more vulnerable to other risks.
+Exploitation or violence, for example.

 The good news is there is lots of help available.
 And there is lots of information here to support you.

-You may never have guessed it, but your child's relationships had been joyfully simple up until their teenage years.
+You may never have guessed it, but your child's relationships had been joyfully simple.
+Until their teenage years!
 This is where things start to get a little bit tricky – unless you're one of the lucky ones!

 Negative friendships and peer pressure